LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

 p.outputFiles = [ "mySimulatorOutput.root" ]
 ```

-Run: `fire myConfig.py` or `ldmx fire myConfig.py` if using the docker installation.
+Run: `ldmx fire myConfig.py`

 ### Other Available Templates
 There are a lot of commonly used aspects of the simulation, so we have incorporated these common "templates" into the python interface for the simulation.
 This section is focused on listing these available templates and how to access them.

 #### Generators
 Access with: `from LDMX.SimCore import generators`.